VidunderGunder/ml-ady-report/README.md

 The core of MLAdy is the processing.
 Processing is done by an agent.
 The proof of concept is limited to one agent, who is only capable of finding and traversing to trash.

-Usually an agent is conceptualized as the entire vehicle, but to illustrate MLAdy's approach, a blue mascot is used to make it clear that the agent is a driver or operator that can handle a multiple different vehicles (the design is an homage to the [agents used in Unity's basic examples for ML Agents](https://github.com/Unity-Technologies/ml-agents)).
+Usually an agent is conceptualized as the entire vehicle, but to illustrate MLAdy's approach, a blue mascot is used to make it clear that the agent is a driver or operator that can handle a multiple different vehicles (the design is an homage to the [box agents used in Unity's basic examples for ML Agents](https://github.com/Unity-Technologies/ml-agents)).

 ![Agent](images/agent-brain.png)